Non-Discrimination and Anti-Harassment in the School District

-Prior to the beginning of each school year, the Broadalbin-Perth Central School District shall issue an appropriate public announcement or publication which advises students, parents/guardians, employees and other relevant individuals of the District’s established grievance procedures for resolving complaints of discrimination and harassment.
-Included in such announcement or publication will be the name, address, telephone number, and email address of the Civil Rights Compliance Officer(s).
+Prior to the beginning of each school year, the Broadalbin-Perth Central School District will issue an appropriate public announcement or publication which advises students, parents or guardians, employees and other relevant individuals of the District’s established grievance procedures for resolving complaints of discrimination and harassment.
+Included in the announcement or publication will be the name, address, telephone number, and email address of the Civil Rights Compliance Officer(s).
 The Broadalbin-Perth Central School District’s website will reflect current and complete contact information for the Civil Rights Compliance Officer(s).

-*The Civil Rights Compliance Officer(s) for the Broadalbin-Perth Central School District is/are:
+The Civil Rights Compliance Officer(s) for the Broadalbin-Perth Central School District is:

 The Broadalbin-Perth Central School District will act to promptly, thoroughly, and equitably investigate all complaints, whether verbal or written, of discrimination and/or harassment based on any of the characteristics described previously, and will promptly take appropriate action to protect individuals from further discrimination or harassment.
 In the event an anonymous complaint is filed, the District will respond to the extent possible.
-Regulations regarding reporting, investigating, and remedying allegations of discrimination and/or harassment can be found at Policy #3240-R.
+Regulations regarding reporting, investigating, and remedying allegations of discrimination and/or harassment can be found in the corresponding regulation #3420R.